ohtap/ohtap/README.md

 Run `py encoding_tool/encode_WOL.py`.
 You need to have `metadata.csv` and `wol_export.xml` in the folder `encoding_tool`.

+Challenges:

-The metadata is really nicely formatted into XML, but the transcript is incorrect.
+* The transcripts is really nicely formatted into XML, but the transcript is incorrect.
 The speaker is not specified correctly during their line--it seems like they used a PDF reader and it incorrectly read the format.

-Another special note about this one--it's really hard to distinguish the boilerplate from the text--I first found the most common ways the interviewer started the interview ("I am [interviewer name]", etc. It's listed under `boilerplate_sep` in the code) and used those, then looked at each other file individually.
+* Another special note about this one--it's really hard to distinguish the boilerplate from the text--I first found the most common ways the interviewer started the interview ("I am [interviewer name]", etc. It's listed under `boilerplate_sep` in the code) and used those, then looked at each other file individually.

 TODO: